Frequently Asked Questions

 Q: How many majors and degrees are offered?

-A: Cowley has over 60 majors and programs of study.
+A: Cowley has 80 majors and programs of study.
 Degrees offered include the Associate of Arts, Associate of Science, Associate of Applied Science, Associate of General Studies, and the College Certificate.

 Q: Are there scholarships available?